Direct vs Programmatic Advertising: What's the difference?

 Example:

-Let’s say you want to target sports fans watching a major event.
+Let’s say you want to target sports fans who are watching a major event.
 With Vibe, you can set up a campaign and target your audience, adjusting ad placement in real-time.

 Final Thoughts on Direct vs Programmatic Advertising